postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 #### Redis socket permissions

 Default permissions on the Redis socket are very restrictive on Debian and allow only the user `redis` to connect through it.
-You can relax these permissions and allow any local user to connect to Redis like this:
+You can relax these permissions and allow any local user to connect to Redis by changing the `unixsocketperm` directive in `redis.conf` to:

+    unixsocketperm 777

+Remember to restart Redis after making configuration changes

-    $ sudo chmod 777 /var/run/redis/redis.sock
+    $ sudo service redis-server restart

 For security reasons, it may be better to restrict access to the socket to a chosen group of users.
-You can add the user which your application will run as to the group `redis` and change the permissions on the socket file to allow writes only from the group.
+You can add the user which your application will run as to the group `redis`:

     $ sudo usermod -a -G redis django_username

-    $ sudo chmod 775 /var/run/redis/redis.sock
+Then change the permissions on the socket file by changing the `unixsocketperm` directive in `redis.conf` to:

+    unixsocketperm 770

 Groups are assigned at login, so if your application is running, you'll need to restart it.
 If you're running an application called `hello` via `supervisor`, you can restart it like this:

     $ sudo supervisorctl restart hello

-On their site, you will find more information about [getting started with Redis](http://redis.io/topics/quickstart).
+Find more information about getting started with Redis [in the documentation](http://redis.io/topics/quickstart).